tfpauly/draft-happy-eyeballs-v3/charter.md

 faster establishment times, etc.), but allow for variation.

-There have been a number of documents in which similar Happy Eyeballs-like racing strategies have been specified, including in RFC 9132 Section 4.3.
+There have been a number of documents in which similar Happy Eyeballs-like racing strategies have been specified, including in Section 4.3 of RFC 9132.
 An inventory of such Happy Eyeballs-related use cases and a survey of other applications of similar concepts are also in scope, which can be included as part of the Happy Eyeballs Version 3 main deliverable.